 Substantially all of Granite's income-producing properties are for industrial use and can be categorized as (i) distribution/e-commerce, (ii) industrial/warehouse, (iii) flex/office, or (iv) special purpose properties designed and built with specialized features and leased primarily to Magna.
-Granite's categorization of income-producing properties was updated in 2021 to reflect how management characterizes its properties in light of Granite's recent growth and transformation of its portfolio towards logistics, e-commerce and distribution/warehouse facilities.

-The chart below illustrates the proportion of Granite's annualized revenue from incomeproducing properties that are distribution/e-commerce, industrial/warehouse, flex/office or special purpose properties as at December 31, 2021.
+The chart below illustrates the proportion of Granite's annualized revenue from income-producing properties that are distribution/e-commerce, industrial/warehouse, flex/office or special purpose properties as at December 31, 2022.

-(1) The chart does not include properties under development (nine properties), land held for development (three properties) or assets held for sale (two income-producing properties) in the combined financial statements as at December 31, 2021.
+(1) The chart does not include properties under development (eight properties), land held for development (four properties) or assets held for sale (two income-producing properties) in the combined financial statements as at December 31, 2022.